kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

    the corresponding labels are plotted.
 For spatial offsets we need also a value for the missing spatial axis.
-If not specified with parameter *mixpix* in the constructor of class *Graticule*, a default value is assumed equal to CRPIX corresponding to the missing spatial axis.
+If not specified with parameter *mixpix* in the constructor of class *Graticule*, a default value is assumed equal to CRPIX corresponding to the missing spatial axis (or 1 if CRPIX is outside interval [1,NAXIS])

 For the next example we use the same FITS file (mclean.fits).